The Adventures of Sanmao the Waif: Theme

+The film uses comedy to criticize the injustice of the old society.
+The film's power comes largely from over exaggeration.
+For example, the famous sequence where the rich lady holds a party for Sanmao but Sanmao causes a farce with a group of homeless kids, is shadowing resistance against social norms in the old society.
+Unlike other films such as Myriad of Lights, which uses strict realism and tragedy to reveal the miserable destiny of the lower class, The Adventures of Sanmao the Waif adopts the form of romantic exaggerated comedy to express this theme.

 The last parade scene where a dancer invites Sanmao and other vagrant children to leave the sidelines and join in the celebration, contrasts with the earlier Children's Day parade scene where Sanmao and his friends are chased away and beaten by the police after attempting to join the marching Boy Scouts.
 This contrast implies that the Old Society rejects this group of homeless youths, while New China embraces them.
-This ending scene of the film diverges from Zhang Leping’s original serial comic in that it introduces overt support for the Chinese Communist Party, turning the character of Sanmao into a symbol of political liberation and social justice.
+This ending scene of the film diverges from Zhang Leping's original serial comic in that it introduces overt support for the CCP, turning the character of Sanmao into a symbol of political liberation and social justice.